exbraiin/VsCodeTheme/README.md

 You can download the [VSIX](theme-deep-purple/theme-deep-purple-1.0.0.vsix) file and install it through the extensions panel.<br>
 Press the options button ("...") and click "Install from VSIX".

-*I don't pretend to publish this theme to the vscode market.*

 ## How to pack the theme